staciawyman/cortado/README.md

 Cortado runs with Python versions 2.7.5 and has not beed tested with others.
 To temporarily set your version to 2.7, create a virtual environment to run cortado:

-	`$ conda create -n py27 python=2.7 anaconda`
+	$ conda create -n py27 python=2.7 anaconda

 This will prompt you to install many packages for this version of python.
 Then to start the virtual environment, making python2.7 your default version:

-	`$ source activate py27`
+	$ source activate py27

 To deactivate:

-	`$ source deactivate`
+	$ source deactivate

 (logging out will also deactivate your virtual environment) The following Python libraries must also be installed: pandas,numpy,matplotlib,pylab,Bio,seaborn

 ## USAGE:
+Cortado takes as input a sample manifest that has sample, reference and donor sequence, and guide information for each sample.
+The sequencing fastq files should all be in one directory (and given as an argument to the convert script).
+These should be 300bp paired-end sequencing reads.

-To use cortado, a sample manifest is first created with the following format:
+A sample manifest is created by the experimenter (that edited the samples) with the following format:

 <CENTER>